42Crunch/resources/Minikube.md

 7. Select the **42Crunch-Unsecure** environment

-8. Go to the Pixi collecton and invoke the operation `POST /api/register` with the following contents
+8. Go to the Pixi collection and invoke the operation `POST /api/register` with the following contents:

 ```json
 {